 NAD+ first if weight isn’t your primary concern but energy, aging, and cognitive performance are.
 It has broader appeal than GLP-1 because it doesn’t require a qualifying BMI or weight-related condition.

 Both is a legitimate option with a provider who monitors you through the process.
-That’s what I do through GobyMeds.
-Use code MTVN25 for $25 off your first order.
-I earn a commission if you use that link.
+For NAD+ therapy, ShedRX is the program I recommend.
+For GLP-1, ShedRX handles that too.
+I earn a commission if you use those links.